AAAS Diverse Voices in Science Journalism Internship

-Fellowships are awarded to scholars who have demonstrated achievement in the advanced post-doctoral study of history, languages and literature, and other fields of the humanities.
+Fellowships (academic year or one semester) are awarded to scholars who have demonstrated achievement in the advanced post-doctoral study of history, languages and literature, and other fields of the humanities.
 The Center also accepts individuals from the natural and social sciences, the arts, the professions and public life who are engaged in humanistic projects.
 Scholars should be engaged in work significantly beyond the revision of a doctoral dissertation.
-Fellowships are normally for the full academic year (Sep through May).
 A limited number of designated fellowships for scholarship concerning nature, environmental history or ecological concerns are usually available.
 Fellowship stipends are individually determined, the amount depending upon the needs of the Fellow and the Center's ability to meet them.
 The Center provides travel expenses for Fellows and their dependents to and from North Carolina.

 National Science Foundation U.S. Antarctic Program

-The National Science Foundation (NSF) runs the U.S. Program (USAP), which selects a limited number of professional journalists to report from Antarctica for approximately one working week annually, between October and January.
+The National Science Foundation (NSF) runs the U.S. Program (USAP), which selects a limited number of professional journalists to report from Antarctica for approximately one working week annually, between early November and mid-December.
 Reporters or their employers pay for round-trip transportation to — and accommodation in — Christchurch, New Zealand.
-NSF provides housing, transportation, food, and cold-weather clothing for journalists while they are in Antarctica.
+NSF provides housing, transportation, food and cold-weather clothing for journalists while they are in Antarctica.
 U.S. media receive preference in selection.

 Nieman Fellowships for Journalists